The Williams File

 His success has been recognized in a number of ways, including being named Vanderbilt’s Coach of the Year in 2006 and 2018.
 The program’s high profile has found its way before the cameras of Nashville’s “Pickler and Ben” show during the summer of 2018.

-Prior to his service with Vanderbilt’s baseball team, he was in Vanderbilt’s athletic development office.
+Prior to his service with Vanderbilt’s baseball team in 2004, Williamson was in Vanderbilt’s athletic development office.

-He is a native of Franklin, Tennessee, and a graduate of Ole Miss.
-He was a member of the Ole Miss football team for two seasons after earning all-state football and all-district baseball honors at Nashville’s Franklin Road Academy, where he is a member of its athletic hall of fame.
+He is a native of Franklin, Tennessee, and a graduate of Mississippi.
+He was a member of the Ole Miss football team for two seasons after earning all-state football and all-district baseball honors at Nashville’s Franklin Road Academy where he is a member of its athletic hall of fame.

 He and his wife Melissa reside in Franklin with their four boys: Landon (13), Eli (9), Gabe (6) and Tucker Jay (2).